 Gold, plique-à-jour enamel and diamond bat brooch, Austria, circa 1905.

-This silver and plique-à-Jour enamel bat festoon necklace with seed pearls, circa 1900, was appraised on
+This silverish and plique-à-Jour enamel bat festoon necklace with seed pearls, circa 1900, was appraised on "Antiques Roadshow" in 2017 between $4,000-$half-dozen,000.

-A close-up of the festoon necklace.
+A close-upward of the festoon necklace.

 A rare Art Nouveau Japanese 24k silver-inlaid damascene bat and crescent moon necklace.